VimaGupta345/vimagupta.github.io/README.md

 ## About Me

-I am a first year Master's student in <a href="https://www.ece.gatech.edu/" target="_blank">School of Electrical and Computer Engineering</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
+I am a second year Master's student in <a href="https://www.cc.gatech.edu/" target="_blank">College of Computing</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Institute of Technology</a>.
 I am interested in building robust systems and frameworks that can support latest developments in the domain of machine learning.
-My ongoing projects and coursework are aligned towards creating a foundational understanding of Distributed Systems and Deep Learning.
+My ongoing projects and coursework are aligned towards creating a foundational understanding of systems for machine learning.

 ### Ongoing Research